 William I Jacobs has served as our Chairperson of the Board since June 2016 and served as our interim Chief Executive Officer from January 2020 to the end of March 2020.
 Mr. Jacobs has served on the boards of directors of Global Payments, Inc., a payment processing services company, since 2001 and of Repay Holdings Corporation, a publicly traded financial technology company, since July 2019.
 He served as the Chairman of the board of directors of Global Payments, Inc. from June 2014 until September 2019.
 He also served as Lead Independent Director of that company from 2003 to May 2014 and as one of its business advisors from August 2002 until September 2019.
 Prior to joining the board of directors of Global Payments in 2001, Mr. Jacobs served as Managing Director and Chief Financial Officer of The New Power Company from 2000 to 2002.
+From 1995 to 2000, Mr. Jacobs served as Managing Director and Chief Financial Officer of The New Power Company from 2000 to 2002.
 From 1995 to 2000, Mr. Jacobs served in various senior roles at MasterCard International.
 Prior to MasterCard, Mr. Jacobs served as Executive Vice President, Chief Operating Officer of Financial Security Assurance, Inc., from 1984 to 1994.
 Mr. Jacobs previously served on the board of directors of Asset Acceptance Capital Corp., Investment Technology Group, Inc., and Alpharma, Inc. He holds a B.S. degree in business administration from American University and a J.D. from American University Washington College of Law.
 We believe Mr. Jacobs should serve as a member of our Board of Directors based on his extensive management experience in the financial services sector, including in finance and operations and his experience as a board member of other public companies, including committee service.
-In particular, we believe Mr. Jacobs' experience as a long-serving member on the board of directors of Global Payments, including serving as Chairman during the period of time that company completed one of the largest acquisitions ever in the payments industry, will provide Green Dot with highly relevant and specific expertise in the payments and financial services industries.
+In particular, we believe Mr. Jacobs' experience as a long-serving member on the board of directors of Global Payments, including serving as Chairman during the period of time that company completed one of the largest acquisitions ever in the payments industry, will p registered investment advisor, from December 2005 to December 2018 and as its analyst from August 2002 to December 2005.

-Jeffrey B. Osher founded No Street Capital, an investment management firm, in December 2018 and served as an advisor to our Board of Directors from March 2017 until March 2020 when he joined our Board of Directors.
-Prior to founding No Street Capital, Mr. Osher served as a Portfolio Manager at Harvest Capital Strategies, an SECregistered investment advisor, from December 2005 to December 2018 and as its analyst from August 2002 to December 2005.
 Prior to his tenure at Harvest Capital Strategies, Mr. Osher served as an analyst at The Dowd Company, an investment management company, where he focused on technology and emerging growth companies.
 Prior to that, Mr. Osher also worked at Montgomery Securities, an investment bank, where he focused on equity research.
 He has served on the board of directors of The Seal Family Foundation since January 2016 and of Mobile Infrastructure Corp since August 2021.
 Since August 2021, Mr. Osher has also served as the manager of Color Up, LLC.
 Mr. Osher holds a B.A. in political science and history from Miami University of Ohio, and he is a chartered financial analyst.
 We believe Mr. Osher should serve as a member of our Board of Directors based on his extensive experience in financial services and capital markets.